Non-uniqueness of Leray-Hopf solutions for stochastic forced Navier-Stokes equations

-Especially for the linear multiplicative noise, it is interesting to reconcile the above results with the available well-posedness theory.
-Indeed, this form of noise admits a certain regularization by noise phenomena as shown in \cite{RZZ14}.
-Here, the following Navier--Stokes system under consideration in the latter work takes the following form
+As previously mentioned, we aim to compare the above results with the available well-posedness theory.
+Specifically, we consider a form of noise that provides a regularization effect, as demonstrated in \cite{RZZ14}.
+The Navier--Stokes system under consideration in the latter work takes the following form